Direct Line Insurance Group plc (DLG) Ordinary Shares 10.9090909p

 Capital levels are back at comfortable levels, and the board’s decided to keep an added buffer in place while the transformation efforts run their course.
 It’s also taking a more prudent approach to dividends with a new policy based on paying out 60% of post-tax earnings.
 We think this is a good move given the market's cyclical nature.

 This version of Direct Line looks more attractive than it has been for some time.
-However, with so much change in senior positions and a turnaround effort that’s far from complete, there are ongoing risks.
-That’s reflected in a valuation that still sits below the peer group, which is justified in our view.
+However, with so much change in senior positions and a turnaround effort that’s far from complete, there are ongoing challenges.
+Plus, at least in the short term, the valuation is likely to be driven by takeover enthusiasm, which adds another layer of risk.

 Environmental, Social and governance (ESG) risk